gavjmooney/revisit/metric-importance-study/assets/help.md

 # Help
 Select the length of the shortest path between the two nodes highlighted in red.
 Warning: making a selection will progress the study: you cannot change your answer.
+Accuracy is important, but please do not spend too long on each question.